2013 Hyundai Elantra Coupe

 Actual rating will vary with options, driving conditions, habits and vehicle condition.

-The standard features of the Hyundai Elantra GS include 1.8L I-4 148hp engine, 6-speed manual transmission with overdrive, 4-wheel anti-lock brakes (ABS), side seat mounted airbags, curtain 1st and 2nd row overhead airbags, airbag occupancy sensor, air conditioning, 16" aluminum wheels, cruise control, ABS and driveline traction control, and an electronic stability. (en)
+The standard features of the Hyundai Elantra GS include 1.8L I-4 148hp engine, 6-speed manual transmission with overdrive, 4-wheel anti-lock brakes (ABS), side seat mounted airbags, curtain 1st and 2nd row overhead airbags, airbag occupancy sensor, air conditioning, 16" aluminum wheels, cruise control, ABS and driveline traction control, electronic stability. (en)

 |6-spd man.||6-spd auto||6-spd auto||6-spd man.||6-spd auto||6-spd auto|